dairoot/diskcache/README.md

 	// Returns elements within the specified interval in the list cache.LRange(cacheKey, 0, 3)

+	// Adds the specified members to the set stored at key cache.SAdd(cacheKey, "xx1")

+	// Removes and returns one random elements from the set value stored at key cache.SPop(cacheKey)

 	// Increment the integer value of a key by one cache.Incr(cacheKey)